 The Pride Foundation supports organizations that address discrimination, protect gains made, and advocate for equality in LGBTQ communities in the Northwest region of the United States.

 The Civil Marriage Collaborative is Proteus's major contribution to LGBT funding.
 This program provides major funding to a small number of grantees each year, and proposals are by invitation only.

 The Rainbow World Fund supports LGBT and non-LGBT communities in need around the world.

 Resist broadly funds grassroots and local LGBTQ rights organizations.

 The Rosenberg Foundation seeks organizations that address low-income communities and communities of color in the areas of criminal justice reform, workers’ rights, immigrants’ rights, and public safety.

 The Bob A. Ross Foundation award LGBT grants to organizations located in and around San Francisco, California.

 This U.K.-based funder supports organizations that address homophobia and LGBTI discrimination.

-The E. Rhodes and Leona B. Carpenter Foundation awards grants to local, regional, and national LGBT organizations.
+The E. Rhodes and Leona B. Carpenter Foundation awards grants to local, regional, and national LGBTQ organizations.

 The San Francisco Foundation only invests grants in the Bay Area.